Bagamoyo Port: History

-Contracts to begin port construction were signed in October 2015 and was set to complete phase I of the construction project in 2017.
-The project was cancelled by a new government 3 months later in January 2016.
+Bagamayo port was once one of the largest ports in Africa and was a hub of the east African maritime trade from the fifteenth century to the nineteenth century.
+The Tanzanian government sought to develop a modern port and in 2013 President of Tanzania Jakaya Kikwete and General Secretary of the Chinese Communist Party Xi Jinping announced that the development project would be led by China Merchants Group.

+Construction of the port development began in 2015.
+Construction stalled after a new Tanzanian government came into office.
+After Samia Suluhu Hassan became Tanzania's president in 2021, she stated Tanzania's intent to revive the project.

 Plan

-The port is set to handle 20 million teu by 2045 and will be the largest port in East Africa when completed.
-The port is to handle 25 times the amount of cargo of Dar es Salaam Port and will help reduce the congestion at the port.
+The port is set to handle 20 million teu by 2045 and would be the largest port in East Africa when completed.
+The port is to handle 25 times the amount of cargo of Dar es Salaam Port and would help reduce congestion there.
 The project also involves the construction of a Special economic zone adjacent to the port.
 Also to be constructed around Bagamoyo area are over 190 industries, including the manure processing industry that will be put up by the government of Oman.
 When fully developed, the Bagamoyo Special Economic Zone will attract about 700 industries to become a strategic investment zone in East Africa.
 The Chinese and Oman firms were supposed to invest in the project, but they dropped out.
-Other foreign companies have shown interest to invest in the project.
+Other foreign companies have shown interest to invest in the project.In 2025, Saudi Arabia announced that it would buy and construct the port.